Bigtink-Digtial-Creation/kidemiabackend/README.md

 # Kidemia

 Kidemia is a modern api project built with [FastAPI](https://fastapi.tiangolo.com/) for speed, reliability, and scalability.
-It follows the DDD approach and respective repositories structure.
-The API serves as the foundation for APIs powering Kidemia applications.
+It follows the DDD pattern and respect repositories approach structure.
+The API serves as the foundation for APIs powering Kidemia clients.

 ---